Murder Inc. Records: The Inc. rebrand (2003–2008)

 On December 4, 2003, during a press conference, Irv Gotti announced that in light of the recent changes, setbacks, and controversies surrounding the label, Murder Inc. would be renamed to The Inc. In 2004, Lloyd was signed and released his debut album Southside.
 Ja Rule would see his music return to form, with his Gold RIAA-selling sixth studio album R.U.L.E., while Ashanti would also release her fourth studio album, Concrete Rose, neither of which were as successful as both artists' previous works.
 At the end of 2004, they were ordered to leave Def Jam offices while the investigations were on.
 When the trials began in early 2005, Def Jam made them honor their contracts and release compilation albums; then they were not re-signed.

 Murder Inc. spent 2005 and part of 2006 searching for distribution.
 In August 2006, Irv Gotti and The Inc. signed to Universal Motown and soon began releasing music.
-After settling in at Universal Motown, Irv Gotti signed Vanessa Carlton that year.
+After settling in at Universal Motown, Irv Gotti signed pop artist Vanessa Carlton that year, a rare departure for the label from hip hop and R&B.